fdeblasio/pokeemerald-expansion/notes.md

     - Change Kirlia and Dusclops to fit the type of move used?

 ### Other
-- Double check that all Gen3 Pokemon have updated movesets.
-Next do Gen1-2
-- Add in GMax forms as Megas with +20 to every non-HP stat?
-- Add regular moves with GMax effects?
 - Decap easy chat species/moves/multi-word choices?
 - Have Gabby and Ty's TV show use nicknames?
 - Update palettes?: